-Greyia radlkoferi, the woolly bottlebrush or wollerige baakhout (woolly direction giver wood) in Afrikaans, is a small, deciduous tree of up to 5 m in height (SA Tree List No. 445).
-The branches are smooth and yellowish when young, grey and furrowed later.
+Greyia radlkoferi, the woolly bottlebrush or wollerige baakhout (woolly direction giver wood) in Afrikaans, is a small, deciduous tree reaching heights up to 5 m (SA Tree List No. 445).
+The main stem is crooked and gnarled with rough bark, the branches smooth and yellowish or brown when young, grey and furrowed later.

 The flowers are red and bell-shaped with conspicuously protruding red stamens.
 The flowers grow in densely crowded racemes.
 Blooming happens late winter and early spring, simultaneously with the appearance of the young leaves.

-The species distribution is in the northeast of South Africa, in KwaZulu-Natal and the Lowveld of Mpumalanga and Limpopo.
+The species distribution is in the northeast of South Africa, in KwaZulu-Natal and the Lowveld of Mpumalanga and Limpopo, as well as some neighbouring countries.

-The habitat is rocky cliffs and gullies of the Escarpment mountains, along streambanks and evergreen forest margins.
-The species is not considered to be threatened in its habitat early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; http://redlist.sanbi.org).
+The habitat is rocky cliffs and gullies of the Escarpment Mountains, along streambanks and evergreen forest margins.
+The habitat population is deemed of least concern early in the twenty first century (Coates Palgrave, 2002; Schmidt, et al, 2002; Pooley, 1993; iNaturalist; http://redlist.sanbi.org).